goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon brings his own sand to the beach because \"beach sand is too coarse\".", "Brandon thinks the fuchsia crayons have a more refined taste than the sea green crayons.", "Brandon doesn't sing happy birthday to children under 10.", ];
+        "Brandon brings his own sand to the beach because \"beach sand is too coarse\".", "Brandon thinks the fuchsia crayons have a more refined taste than the sea green crayons.", "Brandon doesn't sing happy birthday to children under 10.", "Brandon orders sparkling water at beer gardens.", "Brandon doesn't think Hakuna Matata is a wonderful phrase.", "Brandon maintains that Pokemon should be pay-to-win.", "Brandon uses hydroponics to grow mosquito larvae.", "Brandon protested the release of Harry Potter and the Deathly Hallows.", ];

     function bfactGen() {